-Novelist Anna Jacobs is known worldwide for her romance and mystery novels, she’s written over 60 and she’s number 6 on the list of most borrowed authors of adult fiction in UK libraries.
+Novelist Anna Jacobs is known worldwide for her romance and mystery novels, she’s written over 80, and she’s near the top on the list of most borrowed authors of adult fiction in UK libraries.

 I dabbled once with writing romance novels, but found I was totally useless at them.
 Maybe I’m not romantic enough, and I couldn’t keep any writing pace with heaving bosoms and dark handsome heroes clouding the storyline.